 The Smartfin is a surfboard fin with sensors that measure important ocean properties that help researchers and coastal communities understand trends in ocean health.
 With the Smartfin, surfers become citizen scientists, turning wave sets into data sets simply while surfing their favorite breaks.

 Researchers and scientists have been scrambling to obtain baseline information about changing ocean chemistry for the past several years, but collecting data in a nearshore environment like the surf zone with high-energy dynamics is not easy.
 This challenge didn’t deter a few scientists and engineers, however, who recently developed a new tool to further this critical area of research.
 Their tool?
 The Smartfin.

-The first Smartfin program kicked off with the San Diego chapter in May 2017 and Smartfin citizen scientists are out in the waves - as we speak - collecting oceanographic data.
+The first Smartfin program kicked off with a pilot through Surfrider San Diego in May 2017 and Smartfin citizen scientists are out in the waves - as we speak - collecting oceanographic data.
 But you don’t have to be a surfer to participate!
 At the heart of the Smartfin project is a mission to engage and educate communities about changes in ocean health and we need people to help us tell this story.
 So in addition to collecting data (surfing) we welcome people who can:

 If you are in San Diego and interested in participating in the Smartfin program, you can sign-up with the San Diego chapter.
-If you are outside of the San Diego area, check out the “resources” tab on this page to learn how to start a Smartfin program in your area.
+If you are outside of the San Diego area, please fill out the form on the "contact" tab so you can receive updates and learn when a Smartfin program is launched in your community.